Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 5. Qualifies You For AMP Pages

-Google introduced AMP (Accelerated Mobile Pages) as a means to load information onto mobile devices considerably more quickly.
-To provide a better mobile experience for smartphone and tablet users, AMP content is prominently displayed in Google’s SERPs.
+Google introduced AMP (Accelerated Mobile Pages) to load information on mobile devices more quickly.
+AMP content is prominently displayed in Google’s SERPs to provide a better mobile experience for smartphone and tablet users.

 HTTP vs HTTPS Difference: What Are The Downsides?